ricardolohmann/flink-examples/kubernetes/kafka/wordcount/docs/processing_pojo.md

 Make sure you follow all the **[requirements](../../../../README.md)**.

-In this example we'll insert words as JSON and produce word counters as JSON too.
+In this example we'll have two jobs.
+One that read data, create objects and insert them in Kafka.
+And other that read objects from Kafka, reduce them by recipient and print results.

 ## Running pods